Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 <br>

 As you come up with observations and questions, assume that error handling for invalid data is managed outside the function.
 We want to focus on the core behavior of the function we will write.
+Examples of invalid data we don't need to manage may include:
+- Mismatched data types: If a function expects a string, you may assume it will receive a string.
+This follows for nested data as well.
+- String Sanitization: You may assume strings will not include invalid characters.

 ##### !end-question
 ##### !hint